celbree/arxiv-summary/readme.md

 ## Description

 A large number of papers are submitted to arXiv every day, but there are very few that are truly innovative.
-This tool can help retrieve the papers from arXiv daily and use GPT-4 to generate summaries for each paper. **(Even though it's possible to directly crawl the abstracts from arXiv, I just want to use GPT-4, hahaha)**
+This tool can help retrieve the papers from arXiv daily and use GPT-4 to generate summaries for each paper. **(Even though it's possible to directly crawl the abstracts from arXiv, I want to use GPT-4 just for fun, hahaha)**

 ## Usage
 The codes for crawling papers from arXiv are adopted from [arxiv-sanity-preserver](https://github.com/karpathy/arxiv-sanity-preserver).